On Tutte cycles containing three prescribed edges: Conclusion

 \section{Conclusion}

-For a positive integer $k$ and a graph $G$, $G$ is said to be \define{essentially} $k$-\define{connected} if $G$ is connected and, for every cut $S \subseteq V(G)$ of size less than $k$, $G - S$ has exactly two componenets, one of which is trivial.
+\track{For a graph $G$ and a positive integer $k \ge 2$}, $G$ is \define{essentially} $k$-\define{connected} if $G$ is \track{$(k-1)$}-connected and, for every cut $S \subseteq V(G)$ of size less than $k$, $G - S$ has exactly two \track{components}, one of which is trivial.
 Quantitative results on Tutte paths lead to good bounds on length of longest cycles in essentially 4-connected graphs.
 For example, the authors \cite{WY20} showed that if $G$ is an essentially 4-connected planar graph on $n$ vertices, then it has a cycle of length at least $\ceil{(2n + 6)/3}$ and this bound is best possible.
 This result was independently proved by Kessler and Schmidt \cite{KS20} using a different method.
 As an immediate corollary of Theorem \ref{two_edge_tech}, we have the following